- 1 Belmond Castello di Casole

 COMO Castello Del Nero

-COMO's newest escape—the brand's first in Italy—has debuted inside a 12th-century castello in the heart of Chianti wine country.
+COMO's first hotel in Italy debuted inside a 12th-century castello in the heart of Chianti wine country.
 Expect serene, contemporary rooms; a signature COMO Shambhala Retreat on property; and three restaurants including the Michelin-starred La Torre, which sources its ingredients from the estate's own kitchen garden, vineyard, olive groves, and beehives and switches locations—between the former stables and the garden terrace—depending on the season.

 Adler Spa Resort Thermae